 30.5.2 New Transmission Provider

 If the ISO transfers its control of the New York State Transmission System to a successor transmission provider during the period when an Interconnection Request is pending, the ISO shall transfer to the successor transmission provider any amount of the deposit or payment with interest thereon that exceeds the cost that it incurred to evaluate the request for interconnection.
 Any difference between such net amount and the deposit or payment required by these Large Facility Interconnection Procedures shall be paid by or refunded to the Developer, as appropriate.
 The ISO shall coordinate with the successor transmission provider to complete any Interconnection Request (including Interconnection Studies), as appropriate, that the ISO has begun but has not completed.
 If the ISO has tendered a draft Standard Large Generator Interconnection Agreement to the Developer but the Developer has not either executed that interconnection agreement or requested the filing of an unexecuted Standard Large Generator Interconnection Agreement with FERC, unless otherwise provided, the Developer must complete negotiations with the successor transmission provider.

+30.5.3 Interim Transition Procedures for Optional Interconnection Feasibility Studies, Interconnection System Reliability Impact Studies, and Optional Interconnection System Reliability Impact Studies Pending Adoption of the ISO’s Revised Interconnection Procedures in Compliance with Order No. 2023

+30.5.3.1 Interim Transition Procedures for Large Facilities Eligible for Optional Interconnection Feasibility Studies

+30.5.3.1.1 If, prior to December 1, 2023: (A) the ISO has commenced a detailed or a limited Optional Interconnection Feasibility Study for Developer’s Large Facility or (B) the ISO has provided Developer and Connecting Transmission Owner with the final scope of a detailed or a limited Optional Interconnection Feasibility Study for Developer’s Large Facility and Connecting Transmission Owner has indicated its agreement with the scope by signing and returning it to the ISO pursuant to Section 30.6.2, then the Developer of the Large Facility shall elect: (i) for the ISO to commence or complete the Optional Interconnection Feasibility Study at the detailed or limited analysis level, as applicable, for the Large Facility, (ii) not to commence or to terminate the Optional Interconnection Feasibility Study for the Large Facility and for the Large Facility to remain in the ISO’s interconnection queue pending the adoption of the ISO’s revised interconnection procedures in compliance with Order No. 2023, or (iii) not to commence or to terminate the Optional Interconnection Feasibility Study for the Large Facility and to withdraw the Interconnection Request for the Large Facility.

+30.5.3.1.2 The Developer of the Large Facility shall inform the ISO of its election on or before December 8, 2023.
+If the ISO does not receive an election by this date, Developer shall be designated as electing option (ii) of Section 30.5.3.1.1.

+30.5.3.2 Interim Transition Procedures for Large Facilities Eligible for Interconnection System Reliability Impact Studies or Optional Interconnection System Reliability Impact Studies